An official website of the United States government.

 Award Amount: $127,065

-Why it matters: The Deepwater Horizon caused damages to the ecosystems of barrier islands in Louisiana.
-Researchers and managers have begun the initial stages of a plan to restore the Chandeleur Islands in Louisiana.
+Why it matters: The Chandeleur Islands are an ecologically important chain of barrier islands off the coast of Louisiana.
+The seagrass beds of the islands provide food and shelter for a diversity of fish, sea turtles, and birds.
+However, the Deepwater Horizon oil spill severely damaged these ecosystems, and researchers and managers have started to plan for restoration.
 To optimally design, build, and maintain the restoration project, the team must address several uncertainties, including a better understanding of the distribution of seagrass species, the organisms supported by seagrasses, the effects of climate variability and dynamics of redistributed sand.

-What the team is doing: This project will scope and design a plan to address these uncertainties and inform the restoration and long-term adaptive management of the Chandeleur Islands through a co-production framework.
-The project team will conduct a comprehensive review of literature, models, and available data, and engage with additional stakeholders to develop goals, questions, and sound methods to address the research questions and inform uncertainties.
+What the team did: This project scoped and designed a plan to address uncertainties and inform restoration and long-term adaptive management of the Chandeleur Islands through a co-production framework.
+The project team conducted a comprehensive review of literature, models, and available data, and engaged with managers and researchers interested in the islands to develop goals, questions, and sound methods to address the research questions and inform uncertainties.